 One of the major differences between desktop and mobile navigation is the way visitors scroll.
 Due to the limited scope of the screen-size, mobile users tend to scroll straight to the bottom of the page to gain a feel for the length of the site.
 (Check out our previous article on this: Why the Mobile Footer Matters)

-Another common mistake is to confuse or divert the visitor’s attention when they’re scrolling down important pages – typically the ‘purchase now’ or ‘contact us’ or ‘download’ pages.
+Another common mistake in mobile UX is to confuse or divert the visitor’s attention when they’re scrolling down important pages – typically the ‘purchase now’ or ‘contact us’ or ‘download’ pages.

 While you may think it’s helpful to offer a subscription to a newsletter or blog sign up on these pages, it’s actually a significant source of drop-off.
 Make sure that the most important pages have only one call to action – the one that leads to a conversion!